McPcholkin/fail2ban-formula/README.rst

 Next-generation, alternate approach
 ===================================

 The following states provide an alternate approach to managing fail2ban.
-Tested in Ubuntu 14/16 and CentOS 6/7.
+Tested in Ubuntu 14/16, CentOS 6/7 and Debian 9.

 .. contents::
     :local: